datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/fiscaldata-api.md

 ```

 ### Debt to Penny
-In this example we are nested sorting, first by year then by month on the Debt to Penny dataset.
+In this example we are performing nested sorting, first by year then by month on the Debt to Penny dataset.

 ```sql
 SELECT *